Ayc0/mock-match-media/README.md

 require("mock-match-media/polyfill");
 ```

-And then `matchMedia` and `window.matchMedia` are going to be aliased to this `match-media`.
+And then global variables `matchMedia` and `MediaQueryListEvent` will be set.
-You'll only have to set the media type with `setMedia` inside of your tests.
+And thus, you won't have to import those (you'll still have to import `setMedia`, and the `cleanup` functions).

 # How to use with other libraries